writethedocs/www/docs/conf/portland/2023/news/announcing-cfp.rst

 ----------------------------------------------

 If you want to speak at Write the Docs, but can't or don't want to attend an in-person event, keep an eye out for Write the Docs Atlantic, coming in September 2023.
-This conference will entirely virtual, in a timezone that works for as many people as possible, so you canm present or attend from anywhere.
+This conference will be entirely virtual, in a timezone that works for as many people as possible, so you can present or attend from anywhere.

 Tickets
 -------